bohr-app/changelogger/README.md

 #  @BOHR/changelogger

-CLI tool to facilitate creating, updating and maintaining CHANGELOG files
+CLI tool for creating, updating and maintaining CHANGELOG files.

+`@BOHR/changelogger` makes it easy to keep your `version` of `package.json` up-to-date, generate CHANGELOG data, store it in a reusable `json` file, and finally automatically generate a CHANGELOG file (in `markdown`) coherent with each `version` of your project.

+The structure of the data generated with `@BOHR/changelogger` adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html) and the resulting project follows the specification of [Keep a Changelog](https://keepachangelog.com/en/1.0.0/)

-This tool is still under development, use at your own risk!
+This tool is still under development, `PR`s are welcome!